Dec 22, 2020

 “We have other medications on the market that use this science now,” she said, noting successful cancer treatments utilize mRNA.

 The components of the vaccine have been tried in human populations before, “and we know they are safe," Otenti added.
 “Although the vaccines are new and the way they’ve been manufactured is new, the key components aren't.”

 Vaccination is free, and everyone is now eligible

 Read more about how to sign up for a COVID-19 shot – and get a ride, if you need one

 How effective is it?

 Data on the Pfizer vaccine – given in two doses 21 days apart – has been extremely promising, Otenti said.
-The vaccine has been authorized for people ages 12 and up.
+The vaccine is available for people ages 5 and up.

 The vaccine was found 95% effective at preventing COVID-19, the illness caused by the coronavirus.